jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.9.1 AdaptiveFilter

-Performs an adaptive filter on an image.
+Performs an adaptive filter on an image..

 *Parameters*: